cquiocho/reading-notes/class-05.md

 - It is very common to see an `<img>` element use the following attributes:
   - **height** - Specifies height of the image in pixels.
   - **width** - Specifies width of the image in pixels.

+*It is recommended to only adjust width or height, not both.*

 ### Position of Images